 A study released by SEO Moz in 2017 suggests that backlinks still account for more than 50% of the way that websites appear in search engines.

-The easiest (and most effective) way to build links at a large scale is to create engaging, relevant, well-researched content.
+The easiest (and most effective) way to build links at a large scale for enterprise level SEO projects is to create engaging, relevant, well-researched content.
 Shareable content can be broken down into three key areas:

 - Educational Content